Meet Our Center Staff

 Murtala obtained a BSc Biochemistry degree from Ahmadu Bello University Zaria in 2011.
 Between 2013 and 2019, he obtained MSc and PhD degrees in Biochemistry from University of KwaZulu Natal, South Africa.
 He has published a number of scientific research and review articles in the field of parasitology and metabolic disorders.
 Murtala has continued his personal and collaborative research aiming at advancing the therapeutic and diagnostic tools against infectious diseases, mainly malaria and African trypanosomiasis.
 Through Murtala’s effort, the faculty Natural Applied Sciences at UMYU received research equipment donation worth over $100 000 from Seeding Labs USA.
 He is a member of the Nigerian Young Academy, a junior affiliate of the Nigerian Academy of Science.

-Zaid is a Graduate Assistant at the Department of Human Physiology, Yobe State University, Nigeria and an alumnus of multiple summer schools organised by TReND in Africa
+Zaid is a Research Assistant at BioRTC and a Graduate Assistant at the Department of Human Physiology, Yobe State University, Nigeria.
+He also holds an MSc in Neuroscience with distinction from the University of Sussex.
+He is an alumnus of many neuroscience summer schools organised by TReND in Africa.

 Zaid Muhammad obtained a BSc in Human Physiology from Ahmadu Bello University Zaria (ABU) Nigeria, during which he worked on metal toxicity and its effects on rodents.
 He is currently pursuing an MSc in the same institution where his work focuses on the effect of a plant extract against amyloid beta aggregation and Tau phosphorylation in Drosophila melanogaster model of Alzheimer’s disease.
 Zaid is an alumnus of many TReND in Africa schools, including the IBRO-ARC TReND School on Invertebrate Neuroscience held in Ghana in 2019.
 Through this schools, he has acquired skills in basic molecular biology techniques and handling of Drosophila melanogaster.
 Zaid is a fellow of the African Science Literacy Network, a member of the Neuroscience Society of Nigeria (NSN), Society of Neuroscientists of Africa (SONA), Physiological Society of Nigeria (PSN) and international movement disorder society (MDS).